 Overall, it seems that steak provides pretty much ideal ratios of arginine:lysine and glycine:methionine.
-Hence, it seems that people following a carnivorous diet don’t need to worry too much about excess methionine.
+It’s unlikely that people following a carnivorous diet don’t need to worry too much about excess methionine.
 However, there’s no harm in eating more collagen and connective tissue to boost glycine.

 Nutrient fingerprint analysis

 The ‘nutrient fingerprint’ charts below show the nutrients ranked based on the nutrients that you are getting plenty off (at the bottom) and the nutrients you need to focus on getting more of (at the top).